Kaysoro/discordgo-i18n/README.md

 - First open an issue describing the bug or enhancement so it can be discussed.
 - Try to match current naming conventions as closely as possible.
-- Create a Pull Request with your changes against the master branch.
+- Create a Pull Request with your changes against the main branch.

 # Licence